pantheon-systems/documentation/source/content/guides/wordpress-developer/07-wordpress-s3.md

 ## Configure S3 within the AWS Console

-You must configure the service within your [AWS Management Console](https://console.aws.amazon.com) before integrating S3 with your site.
+You must configure the service within your [AWS Management Console](https://console.aws.amazon.com) before integrating S3 with your Pantheon site.

 ### Create a New AWS S3 Bucket

-If you do not have an existing bucket for your site, create one:
+ Create a bucket if you do not already have one for your site.

 1. Open your [AWS Console](https://console.aws.amazon.com) and click **S3**.

 1. Click **Create Bucket**.

 1. Enter a bucket name.
-The bucket name you choose must be unique across all existing bucket names in Amazon S3, and after you create a bucket, you cannot change its name.
+The bucket name you choose must be unique across all existing bucket names in Amazon S3.
+You can not change the name after you create a bucket.
 Note that the bucket name you choose is visible in the URL that points to the objects stored in the bucket.

 1. Select a region and click **Create**.